-The overall balance of risks to economic recovery in the UK is to the downside, particularly in view of the current uncertainty over the final terms of Brexit and the timetable for its implementation.
+Economic and interest rate forecasting remains difficult with so many external influences weighing on the UK.
+The above forecasts depend on economic performance.
+The overall balance of risks to economic recovery in the UK is probably to the downside, particularly with the current level of uncertainty over the final terms of exitting the European Union.